WalletDNA

 What you get

-A dated, documented report
+A documented case dossier

 Attribution you can explain